AMReX-Combustion/PeleC/Exec/Production/CavityFlame/README.md

 The runs from the paper are quite expensive.
 The baseline grid is 512 x 128 x 32 and simulations are performed with 3 levels (max_level=2).

+When running on coarser grids, there may be numerical stability issues depending on how the velocity field is initialized.
+Three options for velocity initialization are available; setting `prob.init_type = 1` or `2` may help simulations stably get through the initial transient.
+These options apply reduced velocities in the cavity region; in the default (0) there is a uniform initial x velocity everywhere.

 First a non-reacting simulation is performed and then reacting cases for C1 and C2 are restarted from the non-reacting checkpoint file with inject_fuel=1 and appropriate injection location set by centx.
 The